vanzonr/rarray/README.md

    Support added for Intel OneAPI's icpx C++ compiler.

+   (2.4.1 was a bug fix for the at() function)

+ * Version 2.5.0, February 2023

+   Bounds checking reinstated.

+   Can now get a subarray with square brackets.

+   Rarray objects no nolonger automatically convert into T*const*... pointers.

+   More extensive unit and coverage tests.

+   'is_clear' renamed to 'empty'.

 Known issues
 ============

-  * Defining RA_BOUNDSCHECK only activates partial bounds checking because some the optional but expensive index-range chekcing capability got lost in the rewrite from v1.2 to v2.0+

-  * To get a subarray, you need to use the rarray::at() member function, instead of square brackets.

-  * Rarray objects automatically convert into T*const*... pointers to make square brackets work.

   * Cannot force alignment of data yet.